-Pregnant and breastfeeding women have to be especially careful to avoid food poisoning.
+Pregnant and breastfeeding women should use extra care to avoid food poisoning.

-Symptoms from the most common types of food poisoning usually start within 2 - 6 hours of eating the food.
+Symptoms from the most common types of food poisoning will often start within 2 - 6 hours of eating the food.
 That time may be longer or shorter, depending on the cause of the food poisoning.

 Possible symptoms include:

-Your health care provider will examine you for signs of food poisoning, such as pain in the stomach and signs your body does not have as much water and fluids as it should.
-This is called dehydration.
+Your health care provider will look for signs of food poisoning.
+These may include pain in the stomach and signs your body has too little fluid (dehydration).

 Tests may be done on your stools or the food you have eaten to find out what type of germ is causing your symptoms.
 However, tests may not always find the cause of the diarrhea.

 In more serious cases, your health care provider may order a sigmoidoscopy.
-A thin, hollow tube with a light on the end is placed in the anus to look for the source of bleeding or infection.
+This test uses a thin, hollow tube with a light on the end that is laced in the anus to look for the source of bleeding or infection.

-You will usually get better in a couple of days.
-The goal is to make you feel better and make sure your body has the proper amount of fluids.
+Most of the time, you will get better in a couple of days.
+The goal is to ease symptoms and make sure your body has the proper amount of fluids.

 If you take diuretics, ask your health care provider if you need to stop taking the diuretic while you have diarrhea.
-Never stop or change medications without first talking to your health care provider.
+Never stop or change medicines before talking to your doctor.

 For the most common causes of food poisoning, your doctor will NOT prescribe antibiotics.